-CH 101 General Chemistry I (4)
+- CH 101 General Chemistry I (4)

+- CH 102 General Chemistry II (4)

-PC 131 College Physics I (4)
+- PC 131 College Physics I (4)

-PC 132 College Physics II (4)
+- PC 132 College Physics II (4)

+- PY 201 Psychology Applied to Modern Life (3)

 Health and Fitness Concentration (18 credits)

 The Health and Fitness concentration offers courses designed to prepare students to be able to train others as a personal trainer, strength and conditioning coach, and many other career options.
 Graduates of this program will be able to perform fitness assessment procedures and interpret the results according to health-related and high physical fitness standards as well as provide fitness prescription for healthy and unhealthy populations.